 Christina Kitchens is the founder and managing partner of 3P Energy Capital.
-She launched this platform after seeing fundamental, pervading shifts in energy capital, and recognizing the opportunities and need for alternative capital and strategic advisory.
-She leads the firm’s energy alternative capital group, business development, ESG services and advisory.
+She launched this platform after seeing fundamental, pervading shifts in energy, and recognizing the opportunities and need for strategic advisory.
+She leads the firm’s advisory, business development and ESG services.

 Mr. Belton is Chairman and CEO of ZeoGas LLC and he serves as an Independent Director and Chairman of the Audit Committee for the Buckingham Senior Living Community along with serving as a Senior Advisor to 3P Energy Capital.
 Mr. Belton has served as Chairman, Director, CEO, COO and restructuring adviser for nearly a dozen organizations, including public and sponsor-backed companies.
 As the principal executive, he has recruited executive teams who individually and collectively possess not only the requisite technical skills but also the character and ethics to operate as a team.
 Mr. Belton has routinely formed leadership teams that built organizational value and improved strategic, financial, and operational vitality, typically in circumstances with a high sense of urgency.

 Mr. Belton also has deep board service and corporate governance experience, having thrice served on the boards of companies where he was CEO, as well as a member of the boards of directors of the State Bar of Texas and its executive committee, earning the Chairman’s designation as Outstanding Third Year Director, and the Texas Center for Legal Ethics, where he is in his second three-year term and serving as chairman of the Finance Committee.
 By appointment of the Texas Supreme Court, Mr. Belton is a public member of the Committee for Disciplinary Rules and Referendum, representing the public’s interest in the legal profession.